This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 You may need any of the following:

-- Gastrointestinal stimulants are used to help empty your stomach and bowels, which helps decrease your nausea and vomiting.
+- Gastrointestinal stimulants are used to help empty your stomach and bowels.
+This may help decrease nausea and vomiting.

-You can replace lost body fluids by drinking more liquids.
-You may also drink an oral rehydration solution (ORS).
+- Drink more liquids as directed.
+Vomiting can lead to dehydration.
+It is important to drink more liquids to help replace lost body fluids.
+Ask your healthcare provider how much liquid to drink each day and which liquids are best for you.
+Your provider may recommend that you drink an oral rehydration solution (ORS).
 ORS contains water, salts, and sugar that are needed to replace the lost body fluids.
 Ask what kind of ORS to use, how much to drink, and where to get it.

+- Eat smaller meals, more often.
 Eat small amounts of food every 2 to 3 hours, even if you are not hungry.
-Food in your stomach may help decrease your nausea.
+Food in your stomach may decrease your nausea.

 Follow up with your healthcare provider as directed: